morepath/morepath/doc/superpowers.rst

 itself!

 Morepath also lets you mount one application within another, allowing composition-based reuse.
 See :doc:`app_reuse` for more information.
+Using these techniques you can build large applications, see :doc:`building_large_applications`.